avoss19/Server/README.md

 ## Ease of Updating Sites

 The most current version of the sites hosted will be this repository's "master" branch.
-This is accomplished by a script on the server that pulls the master branch every 10 minutes.
+This is accomplished the [updateScript](http://avoss19/Server/updateScript.sh) that updates the server every minute.

 ## Deployment